-The PGP SSO (Single Sign-On) GET method is deprecated and will stop working on July 1, 2021.
+The PGP SSO (Single Sign-On) GET method is no longer supported.

 What PGP SSO is

 The PGP SSO implementation is a custom proprietary implementation provided by GoodData (see GoodData PGP Single Sign-On).
 This implementation is based on the PGP keypair exchange.
 It allows your application to sign in an existing GoodData user.
 The authentication is done not by username and password but by generating a session-specific token using a pair of PGP keys.

 Depending on your current situation and use case, the GoodData PGP SSO is sometimes easier to implement than SAML SSO.